BUILDS-/builds-workshops/game-modding/README.md

 The answer, as it turns out, is pretty clever.
 Essentially, Skyrim's game files represent the initial game state; in other words, as it is when the player clicks "New Game" on the main menu.
 Anything the player does to change the game from that initial state is recorded and stored in the save files.
 Since, presumably, the player won't change literally everything from the way it was when the game started, the changes that need to be stored are pretty small, and most save files weigh in at under 10 megabytes.

 This "changes to master" model affects how we can think about mods: essentially, most (static) changes to Skyrim are just modifications to the initial game state.
 The Creation Kit allows you to modify this initial game state directly, providing access to every object in the game along with their properties and relationships to each other.
 Any changes you make are stored in an .esp file, short for "Elder Scrolls **Plugin** file, running on top of an .esm (or "Elder Scrolls **Master**" file) where the game is stored.

+<sup>2</sup> By default, Skyrim's configuration files are not set up properly to load the expansion packs.
+If you want to load something from, say, Dawnguard, there's one more step you need to do.
+Go to your Skyrim install directory (if you use Steam, it should be ``<your Steam install directory>/steamapps/common/skyrim``.
+There will be a configuration file called SkyrimEditor.ini (if it isn't there, run the Creation Kit and it should appear).
+Open this file up in a text editor of your choice.
+Scroll and look for a section called ``[Archive]``.
+By default, there should be a line that says ``SResourceArchiveList2=Skyrim - Shaders.bsa, Update.bsa``.
+What you need to do is add the .bsa file for the expansion you want to this line.
+For Dawnguard (as an example), this should be ``SResourceArchiveList2=Skyrim - Shaders.bsa, Update.bsa, Dawnguard.bsa``.
+Save the file and try loading the Creation Kit with your desired expansion again.
+You may encounter a few more warnings than usual, but it should load.
+Have fun!